PLJean/django-flashcard/README.md

 * Learn flash card information by flipping through the cards.
 Flipping animation provided using jQuery [Flip](https://nnattawat.github.io/flip/).
 * Learn flash card information by being given a word and typing it the answer that corresponds with that word.
 * Import set from other applications such as Excel and Quizlet
-* Export set as a TSV or a CSV that can be used later in other applications
+* Export set as a CSV that can be used later in other applications

 ## Installation